unibe-ese/ese2015-team9/Review/ReviewForTeam4.md

 </code></pre>
 Existing documentation is concise and describes what what will be returned and in which case.
 * Intention-revealing
+The srs is well written and shows all major use cases.

 * Describes responsibilities
 Class documentation is missing but responsibilities are described in the method documentation which exists